ADD/ADHD COACHING Services

 Many people with ADD have societal problems and this program can teach you how to work with them.
 Here are some common examples of the societal challenges people with ADD face:

-· difficulties in school and spinning excessive time in principal’s office
+· difficulties in school and spending excessive time in principal’s office

 · frequent speeding tickets and accidents